uboslinux/ubos-docs/sphinx/users/howto-pagekite.rst

 where ``<NNN>`` is the name of your primary kite (``johndoe.pagekite.me`` in our example).
 UBOS will then ask you for the secret that goes with this kite.
-You can find both the kite name and the secret on the pagekite.net website after you have logged into your account there.
-You need to provide this information to UBOS so your UBOS device can be securely paired with the account you created on the pagekite.net site.
+You can find both the kite name and the secret on the pagekite.net website after you have logged into your account there (open section "Your details").
+You need to provide this information to UBOS so your UBOS device can be securely paired with your pagekite.net account.

 You only need to do this once, for sign-up.